Middle Years Festival

 • Yes, if you are a performing group, each of your students must complete an SDA Student Participant Form before the beginning of the Festival.

-• No, if you and your students are only attending performances, there are no other forms required other than the initial Observer Application for the class.
+• No, if you and your students are attending performances (observing groups), there are no other forms required other than the initial Observer Application for the class.

 Is there a Festival Pass that will allow entry to performances on all days of the Festival?